HigherOrderCO/Kind/.github/ISSUE_TEMPLATE/support.md

 ---
 name: ❓ Support
-about: You need help using the language
+about: Get help using the language
 ---

 To help future users with similar problems please